JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 })
 ```

-If you run "ConfigA" or "ConfigA &rarr; ConfigB" sub-chain, the first configuration will report its original parameter value.
+If you run the "ConfigA" or the "ConfigA &rarr; ConfigB" sub-chain, the first configuration will report its original parameter value.

 ```Plain Text
 # ConfigA build log